neone/NDImageApp/README.md

 ## License

-NDAvatarView is available under the MIT license.
+The NDImageApp is available under the MIT license.
 See the LICENSE.md file for more info.